MicrosoftDocs/mixed-reality/mixed-reality-docs/hologram.md

 :::row:::
     :::column:::
-        ## A hologram is whatever<br>you can dream up<br>
+        ## A hologram is whatever <br>you can dream up<br>
-        As a holographic developer, you have the power to break your creativity out of 2D screens and into the world around you.<br>
+        As a holographic developer, you have the power to break your creativity out of 2D screens and into the world around you.<br><br>
         What will *you* build?
     :::column-end:::
         :::column:::